Wisdomplexus-Logo

 Iris by Apixio

 Data accessibility still remains to be a big challenge for technology giants.
-Majority of the issues are repeatedly found in the healthcare sector.
+The majority of the issues are repeatedly found in the healthcare sector.

-With federal agencies getting strict on healthcare organizations are asked for providing better data through robust measurements.
+With federal agencies getting strict on healthcare organizations are asked to provide better data through robust measurements.

-Thus, there was a need for niche product to deliver the same.
+Thus, there was a need for a niche product to deliver the same.

-Iris uses machine learning model which is fed with the data that has been extracted through data integration tools as well as real-time data providing tools.
+Iris uses a machine learning model that is fed with the data that has been extracted through data integration tools, as well as real-time data providing tools.

-AlphaGo was introduced as a cognitive computing tool in the field of playing the board games.
+AlphaGo was introduced as a cognitive computing tool in the field of playing board games.

 Both humans and computers are given extensive training for this cognitive computing tool.

 In the initial stages, the neural networks were made to analyze the human gameplay behavior.
-To make the AlphaGo intelligent enough to beat the board grandmasters, it was also made to mimic the moves from the historic recorded games.
+To make AlphaGo intelligent enough to beat the board grandmasters, it was also made to mimic the moves from the historically recorded games.

 Also Read: Real-Life Examples of Cognitive Computing